 Fr.
 Ron is in demand and well known as speaker.
 Keeping an active speaking schedule, his retreats and workshops have inspired many.
 Along with his academic knowledge in systematic theology and philosophy, he has become a popular speaker in the areas of contemporary spirituality and religion and the secular world.
-Oblate Communications and Franciscan Communications has produced fifteen DVDs of his retreats that are well loved for both individual and group use.
+Franciscan Communications has produced fifteen DVDs of his retreats that are well loved for both individual and group use.

 In 1991, while on sabbatical, Fr.
 Ron was asked by his religious community to serve as the Provincial Superior of his home province.
 He served two terms as Provincial of St. Mary’s Province (Canada).
 In 1998, Fr.
 Ron was elected Regional Councilor for Canada, serving on the General Administration of the Missionary Oblates of Mary Immaculate, in Rome, for six years.
 In August 2005, Fr.
 Ron became the President of the Oblate School of Theology in San Antonio Texas.
 He retired from that position in September 2020, and remains on staff as a full time faculty member.

 Fr.
 Ron still is very involved in the life of his large extended family enjoying their annual hiking trips and New Year’s celebrations.
 Most Christmases you will find him in his home church, St. Donatus, near the former family farm in Cactus Lake, Saskatchewan.